JanHerca/urantiapedia/output/wikijs/en/article/606/Vol11_2_10th_anniv.md

 Stanley River Road
 Maleny Qld.
 4552

 _Readers other than Ken are also interested in this topic and in the July 1983 issue we published an article from Stefan Zallquist, a research worker in the radio laboratory at Technical College, Helsinki, Finland.
 Chris Moseley translated the article which was originally published in “Helsingin Sanomat”.
-Stefan's article said that _The URANTLA Book_ provided a mass of information about space research, nuclear physics and physics that nobody could have known about in those times (1934).
+Stefan's article said that_ The URANTIA Book _provided a mass of information about space research, nuclear physics and physics that nobody could have known about in those times (1934).
 As an example, he mentioned the book's claim that the temperature in deep space is slightly above absolute zero, a fact only proven by measurement in the 1960's.
 The book assumes existence of neutrinos (tiny neutral particles) which were encountered for the first time in 1956.
 The book contains a magnificent description of “dark gravity bodies” about which science has only become clear in the last ten years or so._

 _Michael's crucifixion date came under scrutiny in an article published in the March/April 1987 issue.
 It in tum reported on an article written by Humphreys and Waddington of Oxford University.
 Two possible dates were selected as the most likely, April 7, A.D.
 30 and April 3, A.D.
 33. The Oxford dons opted for the later.date, based on a biblical reference in Acts 2:20 “the sun shall be turned to darkness, and the moon to blood”, a reference to an eclipse which they calculated to have occurred on April 3, A.D.
 33. The Midwayers, tell us the date was the first one.
 Were they wrong?
 More recent evidence supports the midwayers.
 Using more accurate measurements, suggestions are that this eclipse could not have been seen from Jerusalem, certainly not in any phase where it could redden the moon._